-Table 76: Mitigation of risks arising from the industry funding model Risk Mitigation Volatility in year-to-year The industry funding model will recover the actual costs we expend during the bills financial year to undertake our regulatory activities.
+Risk Mitigation Volatility in year-to-year bills The industry funding model will recover the actual costs we expend during the financial year to undertake our regulatory activities.
 This ensures that each subsector is only levied for the actual cost of regulating that subsector.
 However, this also means that each entity's invoice will vary from year to year, according to changes in our priorities and resource allocations.
 As part of our strategic planning process, we use a threats, harms and behaviours framework to better identify, describe and prioritise actual and potential harms to consumers, investors, and fair and efficient markets.
 This information is used to support how we plan our regulatory actions and allocate our resources for the year, which is reflected in the allocation of regulatory costs to each subsector.
-Our strategic planning process should assist stakeholders by signalling at an early stage the cost drivers for the different subsectors which will be reflected in the CRIS each year.
+Our strategic planning process should assist stakeholders by signalling at an early stage the cost drivers for the different subsectors that will be reflected in the CRIS each year.
 Each year, we will publish the CRIS and the indicative levies for the coming year, along with the dashboard report (see Appendix 1) that sets out the actual costs for each subsector for the previous year.
 We do this so that stakeholders will be able to understand the reason underpinning the levies for each subsector that we regulate.
-Each year we also publish the corporate plan, which outlines our vision and mission for the coming year and our strategic plan to achieve them.
-Levies invoiced differ Our strategic planning process (see the row above) should result in a more reliable significantly from the estimate of the allocation of regulatory costs for the financial year.
-However, we estimates provided due cannot prevent change in our operating environment (e.g. the outbreak of a to changes in our pandemic) between the time the estimate is provided and the time the levy is operating environment invoiced.
+Each year, we also publish the corporate plan, which outlines our vision and mission for the coming year and our strategic plan to achieve them.
+Levies invoiced differ significantly from the estimates provided due to changes in our operating environment Our strategic planning process (see the row above) should result in a more reliable estimate of the allocation of regulatory costs for the financial year.
+However, we cannot prevent change in our operating environment (e.g. the outbreak of a pandemic) between the time the estimate is provided and the time the levy is invoiced.
 We strive to be strategic and agile so that we can respond rapidly to changes in our operating environment during the year, including changes to threats, or emerging threats, that have or may cause harm.
 As our operating environment changes over time, so will the allocation of regulatory effort and costs to different subsectors.
 However, we will publish our annual dashboard report as soon as practicable to give our regulated sectors as much advanced notice of these changes as possible.
 The annual dashboard report will provide transparency in how the funding has been spent and the regulatory activities that have been undertaken.
-Over or under collection Our balance management strategy is set out in the Cost Recovery Levy Act.
-Each of levies year we must reduce our regulatory costs by the amount of any excess levy paid in the previous financial year.
+Over or under collection of levies Our balance management strategy is set out in the Cost Recovery Levy Act.
+Each year we must reduce our regulatory costs by the amount of any excess levy paid in the previous financial year.
 Similarly, where there has been a shortfall in the recovery of our costs for a previous financial year, we must increase our regulatory costs by the amount of the shortfall.
 We must attribute any excess or shortfall to the subsectors where the excess or shortfall previously arose.
 This will ensure that, if there is over or under recovery, it is transparent, and the adjustments are equitable.
-The introduction of new The introduction of new subsectors will affect the allocation of costs between subsectors and the levy for individual entities. subsectors during the financial year

-If the Australian Government determines that a new subsector should be introduced to the industry funding model, the Government must amend the Cost Recovery Levy Regulations and undertake appropriate industry consultation (as required by the Legislation Act 2003).
+The introduction of new subsectors during the The introduction of new subsectors will affect the allocation of costs between subsectors and the levy for individual entities. financial year If the Australian Government determines that a new subsector should be introduced to the industry funding model, the Government must amend the Cost Recovery Levy Regulations and undertake appropriate industry consultation (as required by the Legislation Act 2003 ).